 I’m married to Julie, she’s the absolute best.
 She’s the only one for me and I don’t know what I’d do without her.
 She works as a registered nurse at St. Mary’s Hospital.
 I am so grateful for her in so many ways.
 We were married in 1986 and have had three children, two girls and a boy, who are now all in their 20s.

 We’re empty-nesters and I sure do miss having them around.
 We had a lot of good years together and great memories for which I’m grateful.
-We have two grandchildren–one was just born (Judah) in October of 2019, and Caroline, below.
-She’s probably the cutest child on the planet but other grandparents might want to argue with me about that.
+We have two grandchildren–one was born in October of 2019 (Judah), and Caroline, below.
+These are probably the cutest children on the planet but other grandparents might want to argue with me about that.